Hubza/SimplifyV2/README.md

 ### On our Twitch we'll livestream special events, like TriWeek, and sometimes we'll make skins while chatting in live!
 ###
 ### [![issues](https://i.imgur.com/MSJVZGH.png "Issues Link")](https://github.com/eclipsedteam/Simplify/issues)
 ### Found a bug?
 Report it by opening an issue!
-Make sure to inculde screenshots and to describe the items affected, as well as your screen resolution and aspect ratio.
+Make sure to include screenshots and to describe the items affected, as well as your screen resolution and aspect ratio.
 ###
 ###
 ### [![pulls](https://i.imgur.com/9jlDy76.png "Pulls Link")](https://github.com/eclipsedteam/Simplify/pulls)